|

 Bookmark:

-Wide Web.
-Instead of typing in the address for the page, you simply click
+World Wide Web.
+Instead of typing in the address for the page, you

 Chat:

-On the Internet, you'll find chat groups on almost every topic.
-Online
+of persons.
+On the Internet, you'll find chat groups on almost every

-services such as Prodigy, CompuServe and America Online also offer chat.
+topic.
+Online services such as Prodigy, CompuServe and America Online

 Flame: